 What could possibly go wrong with a free trial?
 Well, actually, a lot.

 Here’s a summary of all the possible problems your prospect might experience with a free trial.

-We’ve tried many ourselves and can tell you from first-hand experience; your customers get lost in free trials.
+The longer it takes for your prospects to perceive value, the less likely they are to buy the product or additional features.
+We’ve tried many ourselves and can tell you from first-hand experience; your prospects can easily get lost in free trials.
 Too often it takes too much effort to make the free trial work.
-The longer it takes for your prospect to perceive value, the less likely they are to buy the product or additional feature, which creates customer “churn.”
+Here are three tips that can improve the free trial experience:

 The way prospects use your product varies.
 Companies have different kinds of tooling in place and may or may not use the cloud or have an on-premise datacenter.

 You should demonstrate your product in an environment that is similar to your prospects’.
 That way, they’ll be familiar with the setup and recognize their situation.
-At Instruqt, we create interactive tutorials for this purpose, with isolated “sandboxed” environments that incorporate and validate hands-on challenges.
-Prospects and clients can try out the product without having to install or download anything, which removes any fear they might have of losing their data or destroying something in their currently running environment.
+At Instruqt, we offer tech companies to create interactive tutorials for this purpose, with isolated “sandboxed” environments that incorporate and validate hands-on challenges.
+Prospects and clients can try out the product without having to install or download anything.
+This removes any fear they might lose their data or polluting their production environment.

-We’ve found that interactive tutorials that simulate real infrastructures speed up product adoption by our customers.
+We’ve found that interactive tutorials that are created on real infrastructures speed up product adoption by our customers.
 The value of a free trial increases when you run the product in the prospect’s environment and offer hands-on, guided challenges.
-Because they can practice, the free trial is no longer the customer’s (only) first touch with your product.
+This way, they can practice, the free trial is no longer the customer’s (only) first touch with your product.
 Instead, they make the decision and effort to get to know your product even better.